 Winner of the Investissements d’Avenir call for proposals in the field of health and biotechnology pre-industrial demonstrators in March 2011, the TWB project has received funding from the French National Research Agency (ANR-10-DPBS-02-01) to the tune of €20 million for 10 years.

 Initiated in October 2011, TWB* attracted some thirty partners from the outset, who subsequently grouped together to form a spearhead public-private consortium, with objectives to accelerate development in industrial biotechnology and promote the bioeconomy.
-On 1 January 2018, forty-six partners make up the consortium of TWB.
+On 1 January 2019, fifty partners make up the consortium of TWB.

 Installed in September 2012 in its facilities in Toulouse, TWB moved in June 2015 to support its growth and double its surface (1700m2).